-Handel Choir of Baltimore is an oratorio society of auditioned singers, currently 50, with a seventy-eight-year history of performing choral and choral-orchestral repertory.
+Handel Choir of Baltimore is an oratorio society of auditioned singers, currently about 40, with a 79-year history of performing choral and choral-orchestral repertory.
 In addition to its uninterrupted annual tradition of performing Handel's Messiah, the Handel Choir takes pride in presenting a wide range of music, from classical to modern compositions, and in performing throughout the Baltimore metropolitan area.

 While the Choir remains committed to performing in a variety of earlier styles and genres, the organization performs 19th to 21st century music as well.
 Repertoire has included music of Fauré, Bernstein, Poulenc, Lauridsen, Duruflé and Berlioz and recently commissioned Requiem for the Fallen by Jonathan Leshnoff and The Song of the Shulamite by Donald McCullough.

 Intending to reach a broad audience base, the Handel Choir performs in venues throughout the Baltimore metropolitan area, including concert halls, churches, chapels, synagogues and for civic engagements and retirement centers.